CSB-KaracaLab/BINDKIN/README.md

 To construct the BINDKIN (effect of point mutations on the BINDing affinity of protein KINase:ligand complexes) benchmark, we performed a thorough search in the Protein Data Bank (PDB) (Berman et al., 2000) (rcsb.org) and obtained the list of available wild type and mutant kinase:ligand complexes.
 The resulting list was curated by the following criteria:
-	> For each mutant complex, there has to be a wild type complex, containing the same protein and the ligand.
+- For each mutant complex, there has to be a wild type complex, containing the same protein and the ligand.
-	> The wild type and mutant complexes should be determined in the same study (i.e. they should come from the same paper).
+- The wild type and mutant complexes should be determined in the same study (i.e. they should come from the same paper).
-	> For each complex, there has to be experimentally determined binding affinity available in the form of IC50, Kd, or Ki together with a related research paper.
+- For each complex, there has to be experimentally determined binding affinity available in the form of IC50, Kd, or Ki together with a related research paper.
+- The ligand has to be a reversible (non-covalent) ligand.

 The experimental binding kinetics data were acquired from PDBbind (Cheng et al., 2009; Wang et al., 2004, 2005) (pdbbind-cn.org/index.asp), Binding DB (Gilson et al., 2016) (bindingdb.org/bind/index.jsp), and Binding MOAD (Ahmed et al., 2015; Smith et al., 2019) (bindingmoad.org/Search/advancesearch) databases.
-	> The ligand has to be a non-covalent ligand.

-This limitation left us with 23 wild type-mutant complex pairs, making up the BINDKIN benchmark.
-BINDKIN is constituted of seven EGFR, three Abl, three Mps1, three Src, two Cdk2, one ALK, one FGFR, one Kit, and one PKA kinases.
-These complexes present 36 point mutations distributed across 15 positions.
-Most of the mutation positions are within or in the vicinity of the ATP binding pocket.

-The directory organization description of the repository:

-# Organization of the input coordinate files:
-Each folder that ends with the string "_structures" contains the subdirectories in which the input coordinate files are present.
-	> "crystal_structures":The coordinates files obtained from the PDB are present here.
-	> "homology_model_structures":The coordinate files of the model structures are present here.

-In both of these folders, the default state of the structures, and the HADDOCK refined versions of them were given in separate directories as shown below:
-	> "crystal_structures":
-		> "crystal_structures"
-		> "HADDOCK_refined_crystal_structures"

-	> "homology_model_structures":
-		> "model_structures"
-		> "HADOCK_refined_model_structures"

-In each four of these subdirectories, the structure files were separated into different subdirectories based on their file extensions or contents.
-The subdirectories that contain the input coordinate files are as listed below:
-			> "ligands_mol2":
-				Ligand coordinate files in ".mol2" format.
-			> "ligands_pdb":
-				Ligand coordinate files in ".pdb" format.
-			> "ligands_sdf":
-				Ligand coordinate files in ".sdf" fomrat.
-			> "PDB_files_edited":
-				Preprocessed complex coordinate files (e.g.: the buffer aditives, ions, solvent etc. were removed).
-			> "PDB_files_raw":
-				Unedited complex coordinate files (e.g.: the buffer aditives, ions, solvent etc. were not removed).
-			> "proteins_pdb":
-				Protein coordinate files in ".pdb" format.

-# Organization of the web server outputs:
-Each folder that ends with the string "_results" contains the subdirectories in which the binding affinity prediction results were given for the web servers.
-	> "crystal_structures_results":
-		The result files obtained by running the crystal structures and their refined versions.
-	> "homology_model_structures_results":
-		The result files obtained by running the homology model structures and their refined versions.

-In both of these folders, results obtained from different web servers were separately given in the subdirectories, indicated by the respective folder names.
-The subdirectories that contain the web server output files or folders are as listed below:
-			> "DSX_ONLINE":
-				The results obtained from the "DSX-ONLINE" web server.
-			> "HADDOCK_refinement":
-				The results obtained from the refinement interface of the "HADDOCK2.2" web server.
-				The complete HADDOCK run results downloaded and stored.
-For easy extraction of the results, a common string "BINDKIN_" was inserted at the beginning of each folder name.
-			> "KDEEP":
-				The results obtained from the "KDEEP" web server of the "PlayMolecule" platform.
-			> "PDBePISA":
-				The results obtained from the "PDBePISA" web server.
-			> "Pose_and_Rank":
-				The results obtained from the "Pose&Rank" web server.
-			> "PRODIGY_LIG":
-				The results obtained from the "PRODIGY-LIG" web server.

-The directory "homology_modeling" contains the input and output files or folders that are related to homology modeling.

-# The the summraized result files and their respective contents are listed below:
-The recorded and analyzed results are given in the "BINDKIN_results" folder.
-	> "BINDKIN_crystal_structure_direct_results.csv":
-		The raw records of the web server score outputs, obtained by the submission of the crystal structures or their refined versions.
-	> "BINDKIN_crystal_structure_ratio_results.csv":
-		The normalized scores of the crystal structures or their refined versions, obtained by divison of the experimental and predicted values of MUT cases to that of their WT partners.
-	> "BINDKIN_model_structure_direct_results.csv":
-		The raw records of the web server score outputs, obtained by the submission of the homology model structures or their refined versions.
-	> "BINDKIN_model_structure_ratio_results.csv":
-		The normalized scores of the homology model structures or their refined versions, obtained by divison of the experimental and predicted values of MUT cases to that of their WT partners.
-	> "BINDKIN_direct_assessment.csv":
-		The records of the Pearson's R correlation coefficients obtained by linear regression analysis of the "BINDKIN_crystal_structure_direct_results.csv" results.
-	> "BINDKIN_ratio_assessment.csv":
-		The records of the Pearson's R correlation coefficients obtained by linear regression analysis of the "BINDKIN_crystal_structure_ratio_results.csv" results.
-	> "BINDKIN_binary_assessment.csv":
-		The records of the accuracy percentages obtained by quantitative analysis of the "BINDKIN_crystal_structure_ratio_results.csv" results.
-	> "BINDKIN_pharmacophore.csv":
-		The record of the pharmacophoric features of the ligands that are present in the BINDKIN benchmark set.
+These criteria have left us with 23 wild type-mutant complex pairs, making up the BINDKIN benchmark.
+BINDKIN is constituted of eight EGFR, three Abl, three Mps1, three Src, two Cdk2, one ALK, one FGFR, one Kit, and one PKA kinase cases.
+The 23 mutant cases in the BINDKIN benchmark include 17 single, three double, two triple, and one quintuple point mutants.
+These complexes present a total of 34 point mutations, distributed across 15 unique positions within or in the vicinity of the ATP binding pocket.

+## The directory organization of the repository:

+### Organization of the input coordinate files:
+Each folder that ends with the string "structures" contains the subdirectories in which the input coordinate files are present.
+- ***"input_crystal_structures"*:** The coordinates files obtained from the PDB are located in here.
+  - *"complexes_cleaned_pdb_format"***:** Contains the preprocessed complex coordinate files (e.g.: the buffer aditives, ions, solvent etc. were removed).
+  - *"complexes_raw_pdb_format"***:** Contains the unedited complex coordinate files that are obtained from the PDB (e.g.: the buffer aditives, ions, solvent etc. were not removed).
+  - *"ligands_mol2_format"***:** Contains the ligand coordinate files in ".mol2" format.
+  - *"ligands_pdb_format"***:** Contains the ligand coordinate files in ".pdb" format.
+  - *"ligands_sdf_format"***:** Contains the ligand coordinate files in ".sdf" fomrat.
+  - *"proteins_pdb_format"***:** Contains the protein coordinate files in ".pdb" format.
+- ***"input_model_structures"*:** The coordinate files of the model structures are located in here.
+  - *"complexes_raw_pdb_format"***:** Contains the unedited complex coordinate files that are obtained from the PDB (e.g.: the buffer aditives, ions, solvent etc. were not removed).
+  - *"ligands_mol2_format"***:** Contains the ligand coordinate files in ".mol2" format.
+  - *"ligands_pdb_format"***:** Contains the ligand coordinate files in ".pdb" format.
+  - *"ligands_sdf_format"***:** Contains the ligand coordinate files in ".sdf" fomrat.
+  - *"proteins_pdb_format"***:** Contains the protein coordinate files in ".pdb" format.
+  - *"zz_homology_modeling"***:** Contains the subdirectories related to homology modeling.
+    - *"1_FASTA_full_length"***:** Contains the full-length sequences of the Ki-cases.
+    - *"2_FASTA_kinase_domains_fused"***:** Contains the truncated sequences of the Ki-cases that are constituted of the kinase domains.
+    - *"3_I_TASSER_outputs"***:** Contains the complete homology modeling result folders that were downloaded from the I-TASSER web server.
+    - *"4_I_TASSER_selected_models"***:** Contains the model structures with the highest C-scores.
+For each case, a single structure was selected.
+    - *"5_HADDOCK_water_refinement"***:** I-TASSER discards small molecules when generating the model structures.
+Consequently, we initially generated the crude model complexes.
+First, the model protein moieties were superposed to their respective co-crystal structures.
+Then, the crystal structure ligand coordinates were isolated together with the model structure protein coordinates.
+These crude complexes were subjected to water refinement by using the HADDOCK2.2 web server.
+The complete HADDOCK2.2 run results and the associated files are located in this directory.

+## The the result files and their respective contents are listed below:
+- ***"BINDKIN_crystal_structures_direct_assessment.csv":*** The raw records of the experimental and predicted binding affinity data.
+The data was obtained by submission of the crystal structures to the web servers.
+- ***"BINDKIN_crystal_structures_delta_assessment.csv":*** The normalized experimental and predicted binding affinity data for the crystal structures.
+The data was obtained by subtraction of the experimental and predicted values of the wild-type cases from those of their mutant partners.
+- ***"BINDKIN_model_structures_direct_assessment.csv":*** The raw records of the experimental and predicted binding affinity data.
+The data was obtained by submission of the water-refined homology model structures to the web servers.
+- ***"BINDKIN_model_structures_delta_assessment.csv":*** The normalized experimental and predicted binding affinity data for the water-refined homology model structures.
+The data was obtained by subtraction of the experimental and predicted values of wild-type cases from those of their mutant partners.
+- ***"BINDKIN_pharmacophore.csv":*** The record of the pharmacophoric features of the ligands that are present in BINDKIN.